-- (4) When large scattering of ambient dose rate is expected: - (a) Average dose rate should be calculated according to the formula shown below regardless of the provision in (2) when radioactive materials are concentrated at a certain place in the work area resulting in a significant difference in the ambient dose rate from that in other work areas. - (b) The following matters should be noted: - (i) Ambient dose rate should be measured at several points every 1,000 m2 around the points where a higher dose rate is expected (hereafter referred to as "specified measuring points"). - (ii) Exposure dose should be calculated for a representative individual for whom the highest dose is expected. - (iii) When the work continues several days at the same place, the calculation should be done assuming the day when the work is conducted is the day with the highest exposure dose:, where, n: number of specified measuring points;
+(i) Ambient dose rate should be measured at several points every 1,000 m around the points where a higher dose rate is expected (hereinafter referred to as "specified measuring points").

-$$R = \left(\sum{i=1}^{n} \left(B^{i} \times WH^{i}\right) + A \times \left(WH - \sum{i=1}^{n} \left(WH^{i}\right)\right)\right) \div WH$$
+(ii) Exposure dose should be calculated for a representative individual for whom the highest dose is expected.

-R: average ambient dose rate ($\mu Sv/h$);
+(iii) When the work continues for several days at the same place, the calculation should be done assuming the day when the work is conducted is the day with the highest exposure dose:, where,

-A: average ambient dose rate ($\mu Sv/h$) calculated according to (2);
+$$R = \left(\sum{i=1}^{n} \left(B^{i} \times WH^{i}\right) + A \times (WH - \sum{i=1}^{n} \left(WH^{i}\right)\right)\right) \div WH$$ be the highest among the workers engaged in decontamination work who carry out the decontamination work at the place near each specified measuring point;

-B^i : ambient dose rate values at each specified measuring point ($\mu Sv/h$); to be put in the formula to obtain R;
+R: average ambient dose rate ( $\mu$ Sv/h);

-WHi: working hours (h) at the place of concern of a worker whose exposure dose is expected to be the highest among the workers engaged in decontamination works who carry out the decontamination works at the place near each specified measuring point;
+- n: number of specified measuring points; - A: average ambient dose rate ( $\mu$ Sv/h) calculated according to (2); - $B^i$ : ambient dose rate values at each specified measuring point ( $\mu$ Sv/h); to be put in the formula to obtain R; - WHi: working hours (h) at the place of concern of a worker whose exposure dose is expected to

-WH: working hours (h) in a day for the concerned decontamination works.
+WH: working hours (h) in a day for the concerned decontamination work.

 Attachment 6.
-Measurement methods for radioactivity concentration in the contaminated soil and wastes.
+Measurement methods for radioactivity concentration in the contaminated soil and waste.

-The objectives of measuring radioactivity concentration of contaminated soil and wastes, removed soil or contaminated waste are to assist employers in determining whether the contaminated soil and wastes exceeds the reference value (10,000Bq/kg or 500,000Bq/kg) and in deciding the necessary radiation protection measures for assigning their workers to the decontamination works.
+The objectives of measuring radioactivity concentration of contaminated soil and waste, removed soil, or contaminated waste are to assist employers in determining whether the contaminated soil and waste exceeds the reference value (10,000 Bq/kg or 500,000 Bq/kg) and in deciding the necessary radiation protection measures for assigning their workers to the decontamination work.

-- (1) Radioactivity concentration should be measured prior to commencing the works. - (2) When conducting the works for handling designated contaminated soil and wastes and work that is on-going at the same place, the radioactivity concentration should be measured once every two weeks as well as prior to commencing the works.
-When the measured radioactivity concentration is below 10,000Bq/kg, the measurements should be continued until consistent low measurements can be obtained (approximately 10 weeks) considering the fluctuation of the measurements, except in the case that the measurement is clearly lower than 10,000Bq/kg.
-Also, the radioactivity concentration should be measured when there are significant changes in the surrounding environment due to typhoons, flooding or land slippage. - (3) It is desirable that the measurement be commissioned to experts. - (4) The radioactivity concentration should be measured for soil, etc. to be actually handled in the works. - (5) The highest value among measurements should be selected as a representative one considering the large variability of radioactivity concentration. - (6) The measurement before commencing the works should be based on the methods shown in Attachment 6-2 or the lookup table in Attachment 6-3, or other knowledge.
-The provision here does not require the measurement of radioactivity concentration when it can be clearly determined that the radioactivity concentration of contaminated soil and wastes involved in the work is significantly lower than 10,000Bq/kg, and the works do not fall under those for handling designated contaminated soil and wastes.
+- 2. Basic policy - (1) Radioactivity concentration should be measured prior to commencing the work. - (2) When conducting the work for handling designated contaminated soil and waste and work that is ongoing at the same place, the radioactivity concentration should be measured once every two weeks as well as prior to commencing the work.
+When the measured radioactivity concentration is below 10,000 Bq/kg, the measurements should be continued until consistent low measurements can be obtained (approximately 10 weeks) considering the fluctuation of the measurements, except in the case that the measurement is clearly lower than 10,000 Bq/kg.
+Also, the radioactivity concentration should be measured when there are significant changes in the surrounding environment due to typhoons, flooding, or land slippage. - (3) It is desirable that the measurement be commissioned to experts. - (4) The radioactivity concentration should be measured for soil, etc. to be actually handled in the work. - (5) The highest value among measurements should be selected as a representative one considering the large variability of radioactivity concentration. - (6) The measurement before commencing the work should be based on the methods shown in Attachment 6-2 or the lookup table in Attachment 6-3, or other knowledge.
+The provision here does not require the measurement of radioactivity concentration when it can be clearly determined that the radioactivity concentration of contaminated soil and waste involved in the work is significantly lower than 10,000 Bq/kg, and the work does not fall under those for handling designated contaminated soil and waste.

-3 Sampling
+3. Sampling